Skip to content

 import fileSaver from 'https://cdn.jsdelivr.net/npm/file-saver@2.0.5/+esm'

 When you use qlik-embed and qlik-api together, they can share the same authenticated session.
-However, you do need to set the host configuration for qlik-api so that it can connect to your Qlik Cloud tenant.
+However, you must set the host configuration for qlik-api to connect to your Qlik Cloud tenant.

 Using the auth.setDefaultHostConfig method, configure the qlik-api connection.
 The parameters to use are similar to those found in the qlik-embed script with slightly different syntax.